 - a.
-Progress on Initiative: During the first two quarters of FY22, the university spent \$7,400,000 (50.0% of \$14.8M) on faculty compensation. - b.
-Return on Investment: Faculty development and retention are far more cost effective than replacement.
+Progress on Initiative: During the first three-quarters of FY22, the university spent \$11,100,000 (75% of \$14.8M) on faculty compensation. - b.
+Return on Investment: Faculty development and retention are far more cost-effective than replacement.
 It takes longer to recruit and establish top credentials for new faculty.
-We don't want to lose our top faculty to highly competitive peer institutions.
+We don't want to lose our top faculty to highly competitive peer institutions. - c.

-- c.
 Impact on University Rankings Metrics: Retaining top faculty at the University of Florida will impact several elements in the rankings academic reputation and research funding.
 Research grants are a significant component of educational expenditures.
 Together reputation and educational expenditures are 30% of the undergraduate rankings.
 These two elements are also key drivers of other graduate and international rankings, helping to establish the University of Florida as a premier destination for the nation's top faculty, undergraduate and graduate/professional students. - d.
-Plan for Remaining Funds: The remaining funds for FY22 will be disbursed per quarter.
+Plan for Remaining Funds: The remaining funds for FY22 (\$3,700,00) will be disbursed in quarter 4.